echtejosh/tool-bot/README.md

 # Mocha

-Mocha is a multi-purpose server management client for [Discord](https://discord.com/company).
+Mocha is a multipurpose server management client for [Discord](https://discord.com/company).
 For moderating servers and logging events that happen in real-time!

 Make sure you have the dependencies needed to run this.
 See [here](https://discordjs.guide/preparations/) for the docs.